AmadiDelight1/Delight-Repository/Project/Personal Finance Analysis README.md

 ![Screenshot](/Project/Screenshot%20013330.png)

-The rate for cash flow is 20% when compared to total inflow.
+The rate for cash flow is 20% when compared to total cash inflow.
 This means that after expenses a total of ₦224,850 remained from ₦1,150,000.

 Monthly Growth Rate: